Enhancing Symbolic Regression and Universal Physics-Informed Neural Networks with Dimensional Analysis: Introduction

 \section{Introduction}

+In many engineering disciplines, such as aerodynamics, heat transfer, and materials science, developing accurate, interpretable mathematical models is crucial for control and optimization.
+Engineers often rely on a combination of empirical data and physical laws to build such models~\cite{willard2022integrating,bergen2019machine,hsieh2009machine}.
+However, deriving governing equations from raw experimental data can be difficult, especially when the underlying relationships are nonlinear or partially unknown.
 Symbolic regression has gained popularity as a method for discovering mathematical models directly from data~\cite{udrescu2020ai,valipour2021symbolicgpt,tenachi2023deep,keren2023computational}.
-Unlike traditional regression, which assumes a specific model form, symbolic regression searches for the best-fitting equation for the dataset without predefined assumptions.
+Unlike traditional regression, which assumes a specific model form, symbolic regression searches for the best-fitting closed-form parsimonious equation for the dataset without predefined assumptions.
+Symbolic regression also has the advantage of being more interpretable than model-fitting via neural networks~\cite{fan2021interpretability}.
 The flexibility of symbolic regression algorithms makes them powerful for uncovering hidden relationships in complex datasets.
 However, the method's exhaustive search over possible equations can be computationally expensive, leading to slow performance and the risk of overfitting.
 Symbolic regression is generally an NP-hard problem~\cite{virgolin2022symbolic}.